Constructive Universal Approximation and Sure Convergence for Multi-Layer Neural Networks: Reproducibility and Code Availability

 \section{Reproducibility and Code Availability}

-The real datasets used in Section~\ref{Sec7} are publicly available from OpenML \citep{OpenML2013} and the UCI Machine Learning Repository \citep{Dua:2017}.
-To maintain anonymity during peer review, the Python code is not publicly available but can be provided upon request.
+The real datasets used in Section~\ref{Sec7b} are publicly available from OpenML~\citep{OpenML2013} and the UCI Machine Learning Repository~\citep{Dua:2017}.
+The Python implementation of o1Neuro is publicly available at \url{https://github.com/xbb66kw/o1Neuro}.

-The Supplementary Material contains additional content to support the main text.
-Section~\ref{SecA} includes supplementary details for the main text, such as calibrated model parameters for Figure~\ref{fig:sparsen1} in Section~\ref{SecA.1}, hyperparameter tuning procedures and search spaces in Section~\ref{SecA.2}, and the training complexity of 01Neuro in Section~\ref{SecB}.
-Sections~\ref{SecC}--\ref{SecD} respectively provide detailed proofs for the main theorems and lemmas presented in the paper.
+The Supplementary Material provides additional content to support the main text.
+Section~\ref{SecA} presents supplementary details, including hyperparameter tuning procedures and search spaces.
+Section~\ref{SecB} contains detailed proofs of the main theorems and Example~\ref{example1}, while Section~\ref{SecC} presents technical lemmas along with their proofs.

 {A.\arabic{equation}} {A.\arabic{subsection}}